nanocurrency/nano-docs/docs/protocol-design/work.md

 1. A block can be securely signed locally, while the work is requested from a remote server, with larger resources.
 This is especially important for devices with low resources.

 2. Since all inputs are known before generating a block, a user can **precompute** the work for the next block, eliminating any time between creating and broadcasting a block.
-After a block is broadcasted, the next block's work can be computed immediately, using the last block's hash as input.
+After a block is created, the next block's work can be computed immediately, using the last block's hash as input.

 ## Choosing an algorithm